aws/s2n-tls/README.md

 s2n is a C99 implementation of the TLS/SSL protocols that is designed to be simple, small, fast, and with security as a priority.
 It is released and licensed under the Apache Software License 2.0.

+## Using s2n

+The s2n I/O APIs are designed to be intuitive to developers familiar with the widely-used POSIX I/O APIs, and s2n supports blocking, non-blocking and full-duplex I/O. Additionally there are no locks or mutexes within s2n.

+For details on building the s2n library and how to use s2n in an application you are developing, see the [API Reference](https://github.com/awslabs/s2n/blob/master/docs/USAGE-GUIDE.md).

 ## s2n features

 s2n implements SSLv3, TLS1.0, TLS1.1 and TLS1.2.
 For encryption, s2n suppports 128-bit and 256-bit AES, in the CBC and GCM modes, 3DES and RC4.
 For forward secrecy, s2n supports both DHE and ECDHE. s2n also supports the Server Name Indicator (SNI), Application-Layer Protocol Negotiation (ALPN) and the Online Certificate Status Protocol (OCSP) TLS extensions.
 SSLv3, RC4 and DHE are each disabled by default for security reasons.